yuval-beiser/algo-trading/AllCode.md

 crossind2 = False;
 end;

-//close on cross back
+//reset shortStop
 if marketposition = 0 and rtPosition= 0
 then
 begin
 shortStop = 9999999;
 end;

-//close on cross back
+//reset longstop
 if marketposition = 0 and rtPosition= 0
 then
 begin
 longstop = -9999999;
 end;

+//reset alertsGenerated
+if marketposition = 0 and rtPosition= 0
+then
+begin
+alertsGenerated = 0;
+end;

+if
+ELDateToString(date) = "08/03/2023" and Time >= 1630.00 and Time < 1700.00 and Alertswitch = true
+then
+print (ELDateToString(date),"-rt1","-Time=",time, "-bar=", BarNumber, "-marketposition=" , marketposition ,"-rtPosition =", rtPosition ,"-alertsGenerated=", alertsGenerated ,
+"-crossind1", crossind1, "-crossind2", crossind2, "-entryprice=",entryprice, "-close=", close);

-if marketposition = 0 //Conditions Entry Long
+if rtPosition = 0 //Conditions Entry Long
 //and
 //PLTarget < PForDay
 //and